The most successful Apps are not (just) Apps – they are the front-end to a platform business model

 Video advertising is one of the sub markets.
 We are looking at 15+ charts to look at segments of the overall advertising market in which we can play a role in.

 This is about 5-10% of the content of the comparative study, a 135+ page report.
-There are 5 other reports included and then more infographics and more.
+There are 5 other case studies included and then more infographics and more.
 A total of several dozen high-value resources!

 This closes the circle!